A mesmerizing work of video art that captures the dynamic nature of time

 Monday, September 19–Saturday, December 31, 2011

-During regular Museum hours, The Clock is included in the price of Museum admission.
+During regular Museum hours, admission to The Clock is included in the price of Museum admission.

 From 4:45 pm October 9 through 10 am October 10, when The Clock will be the only gallery open, all visitors must enter through the State Street Corporation Fenway Entrance.
 Admission fees will be waived for this 24-hour viewing.